BINPIPE/monitoring-and-telemetry/README.md

 ## Iostat

 Iostat command reports you the CPU and disk I/O stats.
 Reads and writes are shown as block read and block writes.
 You can get the idle percentage of your CPU to check how much time it has not done any heavy task.
 Following is the output of iostat command.
-As you can see in the following screenshot that system is 96 percent idle while sda represents you hard disk.

 `iostat`